gsokolow/RPr-Chakraborty-2021/docs/report/preanalysis.md

 We plan to implement the analysis to the greatest extent possible in R / RStudio, using the geepack package for the generalized estimating equation and SpatialEpi package for the spatial scan statistics, whereas the original study was conducted using ArcGIS (Desktop v 10.7), SPSS, and SaTScan (v9.6).

 We will plan to check the normality of our distribution of our independent variables before correlations.
 If they are not normal, we may choose to calculate the bivariate correlation using a Spearman's Rho.

+We will also plan to create a visualized comparison of the counties included in Kulldorf clusters by the SaTScan software with those identified by the GEE model as having high weights (and low correlation with other counties in the same state).
+The intention behind this comparison is to better understand the role each method plays in cluster detection.

 ### Evaluating the reproduction results